-• in regular HM Forces military units

-- full commitment as part of the full-time reserve service - in the armed forces of another nation and stationed in England
+- in regular HM Forces military units - full commitment as part of the full-time reserve service - in the armed forces of another nation and stationed in England

-You need to take this form to your child's current school for the school to complete part B. You then need to return the completed form by 31 October 2020 to be included in the normal point of entry allocations made on 1 March 2021.
+You need to take this form to your child's current school for the school to complete part B. You then need to return the completed form by 31 October 2021 to be included in the normal point of entry allocations made on 1 March 2022.
 Forms received after this date will still be considered but will not be included within the first allocation round.
-Return the form to: School Admissions Team, Education, Participation and Skills, Plymouth City Council, Windsor House, Tavistock Road Plymouth, PL6 5UF.
+For an in-year admission to any year group, the form should be submitted with the application form.
+Return the form to: School Admissions Team, Education, Participation and Skills, Plymouth City Council, Windsor House, 215 Tavistock Road Plymouth, PL6 5UF.
 In the case of a sixth form application, return the form direct to the UTC Plymouth.